codeface-io/SwiftObserver/README.md

 }
 ```

-Messengers deliver messages in exactly the order in which they were sent, even when observers trigger further messages from their message handling closures.
+A messenger delivers messages in exactly the order in which they were sent, even when observers make it send further messages from their message handling closures.
 Since `Observable` is defined in terms of `Messenger`, all observables keep that message order as well.

 ## The Messenger Pattern